 Updated list of owners

-Te Kooti Whenua Māori is currently working on updating the lists of potential owners for the four remaining SILNA Blocks.
+Te Kooti Whenua Māori is currently working on updating the lists of potential owners for the four SILNA Blocks.
 The potential owners of these blocks are descendants of the original beneficiaries entitled to receive lands under this Act, who did not receive their lands while the Act was in force.
-Successors are to be identified as though the land was Māori freehold land and as though the deceased person died intestate (as if they had no will).
+Under the Settlement, successors are to be identified as though the land was Māori freehold land and as though the deceased person died intestate (as if they had no will).

 The purpose of updating the list of owners is to ensure successors can attend and vote at meetings of owners to decide on how to receive the land.

 Once the Court is satisfied that successors to the original beneficiaries of SILNA lands have been identified as far as possible, a meeting of successors will be called for the relevant block.
-Successors at this hui will consider alternative redress options, if applicable.
-They will also be able to decide whether they want to receive the land back as Māori or General land, and how that land will be held.
-There are several options for land with multiple owners, including trusts, incorporations and other business models.
+Successors at this hui may consider alternative redress options, if applicable.
+They will also be able to vote on whether they want to receive the land back as Māori or General land, and how that land will be held.
+There are several options for holding land with multiple owners, including trusts, incorporations and other business models.
+As such, successors are asked to update their contact details below.

 Working list of potential owners for Hāwea-Wānaka SILNA Block